debops/debops/docs/ansible/roles/debops.mariadb/getting-started.rst

      - user: '{{ application__database_user }}'
        password: '{{ application__database_password }}'

-In that case it's best to use debops.secret_ role to store the password securely in a separate directory.
+In that case it's best to use :ref:`debops.secret` role to store the password securely in a separate directory.

 Local Ansible facts, custom tasks